andrewheberle/simpleviper/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/andrewheberle/simpleviper)](https://goreportcard.com/report/github.com/andrewheberle/simpleviper)
 [![GoDoc](https://godoc.org/github.com/andrewheberle/simpleviper?status.svg)](https://godoc.org/github.com/andrewheberle/simpleviper)

-This module is a convenience wrapper around [Viper](https://github.com/spf13/viper) to avoid repeated boilerplate code in my own projects when integrating Viper with [Cobra](https://github.com/spf13/cobra) or [Simplecobra](https://github.com/bep/simplecobra) and [Pflag](https://github.com/spf13/pflag).
+This module is a convenience wrapper around [viper](https://github.com/spf13/viper) to avoid repeated boilerplate code in my own projects when integrating Viper with [cobra](https://github.com/spf13/cobra) or [simplecobra](https://github.com/bep/simplecobra) and [pflag](https://github.com/spf13/pflag).

 This provides a `Viperlet` type that is created using the `New` function, whch by using the `Init` method will bind a `*pflag.Flagset` to the underlying `*viper.Viper` instance, while also optionally loading a configuration file and retrieving values from the environment.

-The following example shows the integration with Simplecobra and allows the value of the `--stringflag` command line option to be set using the `STRINGFLAG` environment variable.
+The following example shows the integration with [simplecobra](https://github.com/bep/simplecobra) and allows the value of the `--stringflag` command line option to be set using the `STRINGFLAG` environment variable.

 ```go
 import (